Updated: Mar 20

 Sam-nom, unfortunately, gets sold as a eunuch.
 While trying to escape from the Palace, she encounters a mysterious man.
 As the clouds hover past the moon, the moonlight reveals the dark figure as Young, disguised as a Palace guard.
 The Crown Prince recognizes Sam-nom, dressed as a eunuch, and breaks into a prankish smile as he remembers Sam-nom’s oath.

 Inside the Palace, Young learns to accept and fulfill his responsibility for the kingdom as his father becomes mentally unfit to rule.
 Despite the risk of revealing her identity and losing her life, Sam-nom helps the Crown Prince out of sticky situations, mostly brought about by Young’s political rivals.
-Together, the Crown Prince and Sam-nom navigate their way around the precarious Palace politics with the help of Eunuch Jang (Lee Joon-hyuk), the Crown Prince’s Head of the Royal Guard Kim Byung-yeon (Kwak Dong-yeon), Young’s mortal frenemy Kim Yoon-sung (Jin Young), and Crown Princess Jo Ha-yeon (Chae Soo-bin).
+Together, the Crown Prince and Sam-nom navigate their way around the precarious Palace politics with the help of Eunuch Jang (Lee Joon-hyuk), the Crown Prince’s Head of the Royal Guard Kim Byung-yeon (Kwak Dong-yeon), Young’s mortal frenemy Kim Yoon-sung (Jung Jin-young), and Crown Princess Jo Ha-yeon (Chae Soo-bin).
 Politics is as strong as ever amidst a backdrop of famine, a peasant rebellion, and the Qing ambassador’s power flex.

 The k-drama is meticulously planned and magnificently executed in all aspects: engaging storytelling, kilig-inducing chemistry of the leads, solid supporting cast, stunning cinematography, and an emotionally-stirring original sound track (OST).